Over the next decade, the UC Merced Strategic Plan 2021-2031 will be implemented through coupled annual planning and resource allocation processes.

 These efforts will enable academic and administrative divisions to identify

 • what they already do that supports the plan

 • areas to emphasize and prioritize for additional investment

 As part of this work, divisions will collaborate with planning teams to enable coordinated and appropriately sequenced growth and development of the campus.

 Starting in spring 2023, these plans will be summarized and made public as division strategic plans, with the expectation that plans will be reviewed and updated annually.

 Strategic planning teams will steward the development of institutional-level efforts in support of the strategic plan goals.

 With responsibility for one or more objectives of the strategic plan, each team will work with the relevant units to develop, and iteratively update with each planning cycle, pathways for realizing the objective(s).
 These pathways will outline the institution-level work the campus needs to undertake and the investments needed to achieve the objectives.
 In this way, planning teams will help the campus develop the institutional infrastructure and support necessary to become an R1 campus of 15,000 well-supported undergraduate and graduate students in an empowering and equitable place to learn.

-Planning team memberships can be found here.
 Established in 2021-22, these teams will be developing and implementing a regular consultation cycle with relevant parties.

 Annually, each planning team will generate and present a summary of its work to the Senior Administrators’ Council and to the campus community.
 Summaries of planning team work, by academic year, can be found via the menu in the upper left of this page.